Unlock procurement opportunities by building trust and proving value.

-The greatest opportunity for creating value is at the top of the pyramid.
-Perhaps a procurement expert is able to save 5%, possibly 10%, at the individual transaction level.
+The greatest opportunity for creating value is to utilize the entire pyramid.
+Perhaps a procurement expert is able to save a small percentage at the individual transaction level.
 But by working with designers and suppliers from the start of a new initiative, it’s possible to develop products and engineer supply chains in integrated ways that drive even greater efficiency and cost savings.

 Of course, the most developed procurement teams will be able to create strategies and processes that allow them to succeed at every level of the pyramid.
 However, this begins with a well-thought-out and properly executed foundation.

 Graphite is a platform that allows procurement teams to create efficient and effective processes beginning with supplier onboarding.
 Build trust in your company by centralizing your purchasing and supplier intake and creating more visibility into the entire procurement process.